How to Write a Research Paper - Writing Guide & Examples

-You need to consider a number of factors before you begin writing your research paper.
+You need to consider several factors before you begin writing your research paper.
 These include:

-- The arguments and points of your paper
+- Compose arguments and supporting points of your paper

-- Your audience (professor, other researchers, casual readers, experts and decision-makers)
+- Consider your audience (professor, other researchers, casual readers, experts, and decision-makers)

 - Purpose of the research/study